Digital Marketing Interview Questions

 - Which reports do you access to gain competitive insights for Google Ads?

 - How do you factor in the dropoff rate when calculating the effectiveness of your digital ad campaigns?

 - What attribution models do you apply when analysing your digital ad campaign reports?

 - Have you ever run into inconsistent data reporting across different advertising platforms and how did you manage it?

 - Which is more important – conversions or conversion rate?

-- When do you optimize for reach and when do you optimize for impressions?
+- When do you optimise for reach and when do you optimise for impressions?

 - How do you improve the CTR of your ads?